openeuropa/oe_showcase/modules/oe_showcase_event/README.md

-# OpenEuropa Showcase Page
+# OpenEuropa Showcase Event

-The scope of this module is to demo the OpenEuropa Library Page feature.
+The scope of this module is to demo the OpenEuropa Library Event feature.